Use our search tool to browse our database of frequently asked questions!

 It is likely that on contacting your insurer, that they will ask for details of the incident and documentation to support your claim.
 This evidence may include some or all of the following so please do retain any such paperwork:

 If you have paid for any costs (such as your credit card being debited for a modest claim) you will, upon successful completion of any claim, be reimbursed directly, whilst, if the incident is handled directly between the insurance company and the hire firm, reimbursement will be direct.
-Larger claims and particularly those for SLI/CDW policies may well be undertaken directly.
+Larger claims and particularly those for SLI/CDW policies may well be undertaken directly between the car hire company and the insurer.